QuickSign/kafka-encryption/README.md

 * Decrypts the record's value using the `encryption key` (see AesGcmNoPaddingCryptoAlgorithm)

-### 3) samples/keyrepo-sample : one encryption key per record's key.
+### Example 3 - samples/keyrepo-sample : one encryption key per record's key.

 This example uses the classic consumer API.
 There is one `encryption key` per record's key.
 The `encryption key` is stored in an in memory encryption key repository, it is not transmitted in